sofascore/purgatory/docs/README.md

 }
 ```

-Configure the `varnish` purger in your configuration:
+To use the Varnish purger, add the following configuration:

 ```yaml
 # config/packages/purgatory.yaml